-Progress has been made with stakeholder engagement directly and informally as part of conferences and events.
+Progress has been made with stakeholder engagement directly and informally as part of conferences, events and collaborations.
 Synergies are actively sought to maximise impact.
-Active liaising with government departments, specific research centres, institutes and language entities to continue.
-Engagement with relevant public sector entities and civic societies will receive attention.
+SADiLaR will continue to actively liaise with government departments, specific research centres, institutes and language entities.
+Engagement with relevant public sector entities and civic societies will be further strengthened.